Ninja Reflex

 Ninja Reflex is a video game developed by Sanzaru Games, and co-published by Nunchuck Games and Electronic Arts.
-It was released for Wii and Nintendo DS on March 4, 2008 in North America and March 14, 2008 in Europe.
+It was released for Wii and Nintendo DS in 2008.
 It was also released for the Steam service on March 21, 2008.

 Ninja Reflex is a party game, capitalizing on the popularity of games that take advantage of the unique Nintendo Wii Remote motions seen in other titles including WarioWare: Smooth Moves, Mario Party 8, and Wii Sports.
 The objective of Ninja Reflex is to test players' reflexes and reaction times and challenge friends in head-to-head competition.

 Reception

-G4 gave the game a review score of 2 out of 5 stars giving praise to the graphics and the game’s animation although giving criticism for the game having only six mini games and found the game to be frustrating due to the game having difficulty reading the movements of the Wii Remote.
+The DS and PC versions received "mixed" reviews, while the Wii version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
+Common criticisms include the short game play for the $40 price point (Wii version).
+In Japan, where the Wii version was ported for release on March 27, 2008, Famitsu gave it a score of 22 out of 40.

-Upon release, Ninja Reflex garnered mixed reviews.
-Common criticisms include the short game play for the $40 price point, with one reviewer citing similar downloadable content from Xbox Live Arcade and Virtual Console going for $20.
+X-Play gave praise to the graphics and the Wii version's animation, although giving criticism for the game having only six mini games, and found the game to be frustrating due to the game having difficulty reading the movements of the Wii Remote.
+GamePro called the DS version "a fun rental.
+But if you decide to shell out full price for a collection of repetitive mini-games, you need a lesson in spending, my son."